 Its also very important to note that any product containing THC should never be provided to any pet and this is not recommended or condoned.
 Depending on the animal, THC can actually be much more powerful and dangerous for your pet than what it would be in humans.
-There’s also been limited research conducted into the effects on mammals outside of humans, but be warned it is likely very negative for your pet’s health.
+There’s also been limited research conducted into the effects on mammals outside of humans, it is likely very negative for your pet’s health.
 Reports have shown it can cause toxicity when metabolised in pets for the liver, spleen and other critical organs that may result in death.
 Full spectrum hemp oil from hemp does not display this toxicity profile though and is safe in both humans as well as dogs or cats.

 Why don’t veterinarians prescribe hemp oil for pets like dogs and cats?

-Although its well known that the phytocannabinoids and cannabidiol for pets can be very helpful and therapeutic for dogs and cats, providing a range of beneficial and safe ailments to a range of health issues, the veterinary practice in Australia does not condone or allow their use amongst patients.
-The reason for this is regulation.
+Although its well known that the phytonutrients and cannabidiol for pets can be very helpful and therapeutic for dogs and cats, providing a range of beneficial and safe ailments to a range of health issues, the veterinary practice in Australia does not condone or allow their use amongst patients.
+The reason is regulation.
 CBD is not allowed to be sold or used in Australia across NSW, Victoria and other states without specific medical certification for humans, and there is no current access route for pets that is written as legal in veterinary medical practices.
-On the other hand full spectrum hemp containing phytocannabinoids is available for use.
+On the other hand full spectrum hemp containing phytonutrients is available for use.